 Apart from this, roads also worked as inroads to the development of civilizations and provided human beings a passage of communication for endeavoring out to newer frontiers of accomplishments.
 The two major modes of transportation in ancient India were as follows:

 Land Transport – The traditional means of land transportation were as follows:

-1. Walking - In ancient times, covering long distances walking was a very common phenomenon.
-For example, Adi Sankaracharya travelled all over India by walking.
+1. Walking – In ancient times, covering long distances walking was a very common phenomenon.
+For example, Adi Sankaracharya traveled all over India by walking.

 Subsequently, it came to be used by European noblemen and ladies from the upper classes of society prior to the advent of the railways in India.
 In the modern time, use of the palanquin is limited to being a flamboyant method for the bride to enter Indian weddings.

 Water Transport: The Rivers flowing in the northern part of ancient India received their share of water from the melting ice from the far reaches of the Himalayas.
 This flow of water was perennial.
 This mode has always been a popular mode of transport.
 In other parts, navigation was governed by the amount of rainfall so received.